Warp-net/docs/HOW-TO-HELP.md

 ## 3. **Build Tools and Interfaces**

-* Write a desktop client or cross-platform GUI
 * Make a mobile aliases (iOS and Android)
 * Create visualizations or dashboards for peers/network metrics (like Graphana)